MS Access As A Dev Tool

 Your Access developer near me has some great info for you about using Access efficiently.

-Call MS Access Solutions at (323) 285-0939 For Complimentary Consultation
+Call MS Access Solutions at (323) 285-0939 for your FREE consultation.

-Everything You Need to Know About Query Basics Creating a basic query is easy because Microsoft has provided a user-friendly, drag-and drop interface.
+Creating a basic query is easy because Microsoft has provided a user-friendly, drag-and drop interface.
 There are two ways to start a new query in Access 2007.
 The first way is to select the Create tab and then click to select the Query Wizard button in the Other group.
 The New Query dialog box appears.
 The Simple Query Wizard walks you through the steps for creating a basic query.
 The other wizards help you create three specific types of queries: Cross-tab, Find Duplicates, or Find Unmatched.
 The second method is to click to select the Create tab and then click to select the Query Design button in the Other group.
 The Show Table dialog box appears.
 This dialog box lets you select which tables and queries you want to include in the query.

-Adding Tables to Your Query As mentioned previously, if you select Query Design rather than one of the wizards, the Show Table dialog box appears.
+As mentioned previously, if you select Query Design rather than one of the wizards, the Show Table dialog box appears.
 In this dialog box, you can select the tables or queries that supply data to your query.
-Access doesn’t care whether you select tables or queries as the foundation for your queries.
+Access doesn't care whether you select tables or queries as the foundation for your queries.
 You can select them by double clicking on the name of the table or query you want to add or by clicking on the table or query and then clicking Add.
 You can select multiple tables or queries by using the Shift key to select a contiguous range of tables or queries, or the Ctrl key to select noncontinuous tables or queries.
 When you have selected the tables or queries you want, click Add and then click Close.
 This brings you to the Query Design window shown in Figure 4.3.

 Create a database based on the Northwind 2007 template database that comes with Access (see Figure 4.4).
 If you want to prevent the Startup form from appearing, hold down your Shift key as you click the Create button and until the database opens.
 Click to select the Create tab.
 Select Query Design from the Other group.
 The Show Table dialog box appears.
 Add the Customers table to the query and close the Show Table dialog.

-This material originally appeared in Alison Balter's book Mastering Microsoft Office Access 2007 Development.
-Reprinted here by author's permission.
+The preceding information originally appeared in Alison Balter's book Mastering Microsoft Office Access 2007 Developmentand is reprinted here with the author's permission.